The Granton Boundary

 We began on the coast between Musselburgh and Portobello and walked a route via Newhailes (National Trust for Scotland) for loos and a cup of tea.
 We spotted spoil heaps and culverts, railway lines, bridges and the hermitage, and ended at Newcraighal Shopping Centre which is on top of the old mine shafts and site of the Niddrie Brickworks.

 This project was conceived by Kel Portman.
 We drew a straight, red line the length of the UK on a phone map between our homes (334 miles) and started to walk along it towards each other; Kel from his doorstep in Gloucestershire and I from mine in Edinburgh.
-We allowed one day and thus knew we would have to abandon before meeting in the middle.
-Google maps suggests 5 days walking – it really is useless when it comes to any on-foot treks outside conurbations!
+We allowed one day and had to abandon before meeting in the middle.

 5th April 2022